SUNW4VE/ChromaFire/README.md

 Roadmap:
 ------------------------------------------------------------------
-- Fix known issues
+- Fix known issues while maintaining low latency
-- Toggle RMB instead of hold RMB (?)
+- Activate with Toggle RMB instead of Hold RMB (?)
+- Reduce latency (I might remake ChromaFire entirely with C++ for the sake of this)
 - Automatically determine the center of the crosshair's pixel coordinates (to support multiple display resolutions)